aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PDF to FLATOPC via Java" h2="On Premise Java API to Render PDF to FLATOPC without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PDF to FLATOPC by using two simple steps.
-First you need to render PDF file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to FLATOPC.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting PDF to FLATOPC is a simple two-step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provide powerful document processing capabilities.

+The first step in the process is to render the PDF file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, convert, and manipulate PDF documents.
+It provides a wide range of features such as creating PDF documents from scratch, converting PDF documents to other formats, and extracting text and images from PDF documents.

+The second step is to convert the DOC file to FLATOPC using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, convert, and manipulate documents in various formats.
+It provides a wide range of features such as creating documents from scratch, converting documents to other formats, and extracting text and images from documents.

+By using Aspose.Total for Java, you can easily convert PDF to FLATOPC in just two simple steps.
+Aspose.Total for Java provides a comprehensive suite of APIs that enable developers to create, edit, convert, and manipulate documents in various formats.
+It is a great tool for developers who need to work with documents in different formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}